radulle/ngx-deploy-npm/README.md

 Those files must be at the root of the library.
 The executor is copying them at the moment of building.

-If you have those files outside the project's root, use the option `assets` on the executor that compiles your application.
+If you have those files outside the project's root, use the `assets` option on the executor that compiles your application.

 ### Version bumping <!-- omit in toc -->

-This deployer doesn't bump or generates a new version of the package, it just builds the **package/library**, take the package.json as it and **publish** it.
-You can use [`--package-version`](#--package-version) option to change it.
+This deployer doesn't bump or generate a new package version; here, we care about doing one thing well, publish your libs to NPM.
+You can change the version package at publishment using the [`--package-version`](#--package-version) option.

 ### Only publishable libraries are being configured <!-- omit in toc -->

-For Nx workspace, only publishable libraries are going to be configured
+For an Nx workspace, only publishable libraries are going to be configured.

 ## 🏁 Next milestones <a name="next-milestones"></a>